Back to Course

 0% Complete

-You’ll need a bit of equipment in order to take this class.
-There’s no one “best” option (other than the option that fits your budget.)
+You’ll need a few pieces of equipment in order to take this class.
+There’s no one “best” option (other than the option that fits your budget).

-Don’t email me to ask questions about equipment.
-So long as you follow these recommendations, you’ll be fine.
 One of the key steps to being a filmmaker is figuring things out for yourself.
-If you’re not sure about something, ask questions in a search engine and figure it out But don’t sweat too much about equipment – just follow these recommendations..
+If you’re not sure about something, ask questions in a search engine and research your options, then make a decision.
+You really can’t go wrong.
+Learning by reading reviews is essential for a budding filmmaker.

-3) Computer – you’ll need either an Apple or PC computer that you can transfer your digital film files to.
+3) Computer – You’ll need a computer that you can transfer your digital film files onto and then edit them.

-If you can borrow equipment from friends, do it.
+In closing, if you can borrow equipment from friends, do it.
 It’s always nice to try things out before buying.
+And remember: there are so many good options out there now, you can’t really go wrong.